 Both pitchers have similar quality-of-pitch averages.
 There are pretty stark differences elsewhere, though, as only their location ratings are similar.
-McCullers does best in velocity, and Bridwell is rise.
-Velocity, as I noted last time, is pretty important to heavy curveball usage.
-But I’m not sure what role curveball rise plays.
-I also don’t know how similar to McCullers’ a curve needs to be for heavy pitch usage, especially if both pitches get good results.
+McCullers does best in velocity and Bridwell in rise

 Even if pitch quality average doesn’t rate Nelson, Stratton, or Shields as highly, it’s worth seeing whether their curveballs are more like McCullers’s.

 Context-independent factors like these are a good way to evaluate whether our candidates’ curveballs will play when used over a third of the time.
 We noted here and last time that things like velocity and movement are crucial.
-Still, other context-dependent, and even results-based, metrics are helpful, too.
+Still, other context-dependent metrics—and even results-based ones— are helpful, too.

 Ideally, we want a curveball pitcher to induce bad plate discipline numbers from hitters.
 Very generally, swings outside the zone are preferable inside swings.
 Same goes for curveballs.
 League-wide, wOBA drops over .200 points to 0.163 on curveballs swung at outside the zone compared to in.

-As you can see, the pitchers in the curveballer sample get a much higher swing percentage on their curves both inside and outside the zone than league average.
+As you can see, the pitchers in the curveballer sample get a much higher swing percentage both inside and outside the zone than league average.
 There’s also a larger differential between inside and outside swings.
 This holds true with our four candidates.

-Everyone here gets more whiffs, inside and outside, than league average.
-The curveballer sample, though, has an average chase rate much higher than league average and way higher than any of the candidates.
+Everyone here gets more whiffs, both inside and outside, than league average.
+But the curveballer sample has an average chase rate much higher than league average and way higher than any of the candidates.
 Only Bridwell had a higher chase rate than any of the curveballers, and only two of them.
-I don’t know whether a high chase rate is the key to curveballers success, but I expect that it’s a big part.
+It’s hard to say whether chase rate is the key to curveballers success, but I expect that it’s a big part.

-Shields’s differential is low, yet, interestingly, his swing differential is the biggest of the candidates.
+Shields’s differential is low.
+Yet, interestingly, his inside rate is the biggest of the candidates’.
 Batters swing at his curveballs in the zone more often, but they whiff more or less the same as his out-of-zone curveballs.
 This is good for zone pitches; his swinging strike rate there is the best on the board.
 His chase rate, though, still isn’t good even if it’s better than Stratton’s and Nelson’s.
-Keep up the good work in the zone, just get more batters to wave at your outside pitches.
+Keep up the good work in the zone, James, just get more batters to wave at your outside pitches.

 Where are curveballs most effective?
 Location is especially important when a pitch is being thrown over a third of the time.
-Movement and velocity are useful, but if a pitcher lobs meatballs over the plate, they’re going to get smacked.
+Movement and velocity are useful, but if a pitcher lobs meatballs over the plate, those meatballs are going to get smacked.

 Quality of Contact

 Relatedly, we’d like our pitchers to induce low-quality contact.
 Ideally, the pitcher wants curveballs hit softly on the ground.
-So, we want him to run low average launch angle and exit velocity.
+So we want him to have below average launch angle and exit velocity.

 Average exit velocity and BABIP were worse than league average for the curveballer sample, but everything else was better.
 Exit velocity isn’t as important when more balls are being hit at low angles; it just means you’ll get a bunch of harder ground balls rather than softer ones.
 It puts more pressure on the defense, but it’s something that can be compensated for.
 And, judging by regular and expected wOBA, that is the case.
 The curveballers get many more swings and misses than the league, so the higher BABIP isn’t as big a deal.

-Stratton’s numbers look the best of all, each of them the best in the table.
+Stratton’s numbers look the most promising of all, each of them the best in the table.
 His .193 BABIP looks much too low at first glance.
-Not so, as his launch angle and exit velocity indicate he mostly induced weak ground balls.
+Not so, as his average launch angle and exit velocity indicate he mostly induced weak ground balls.
 I don’t doubt he’d sustain his low wOBA if he kept that up.

 The pitch evaluation tools I’ve been using don’t look at pitch sequencing, of course.
 But that’s a big reason not to throw a breaking ball half the time.
-A curveball that’s successful used sparingly may not be successful when batters see it more often and not right after they’ve seen a fastball or some other setup pitch.
-While this might not be as important as we once thought, the ability to still mix in other pitches is helpful.
+A curveball that’s successful used sparingly may not be successful when batters see it more often.
+And when they don’t see it right after they’ve seen a fastball or some other setup pitch.
+While this might not be as important as we once thought, the ability to mix in other pitches is helpful.

-Our candidate pitchers don’t have to stop throwing a fastball, of course.
-In fact, the sample curveball pitcher threw a fastball of some type 53% of the time on average.
-2017 McCullers–who threw his fastball the least among our sample–still did so 40% of the time.
+Our candidate pitchers don’t have to stop throwing their fastballs, of course.
+In fact, the sample curveball pitchers threw a fastball of some type 53% of the time on average.
+2017 McCullers—who threw his fastball the least among our sample—still did so 40% of the time.
 Drew Pomeranz, on the other hand, threw 61% fastballs while still maintaining a 37.5% curveball rate.

 The curveballer sample averages only a 6% rate of non-curveball offspeed pitches, so perhaps having a changeup or slider isn’t necessary to complement the curve.
 Each, save Zack Godley and his cutter, throws a four-seamer a substantial percentage of the time.
 Four of the twelve pitchers threw a sinker more than 10% of the time.

 Yet it wasn’t always the case that a curveballer’s fastball was that good, at least as far as pitch values are concerned.
 In fact, most of their fastballs had negative values.
-No standout numbers; some pitches were good, some were bad.
-McCullers, both in 2016 and 2017 had no other pitches with positive value.
+No standout numbers. though—some pitches were good, some were bad.
+McCullers, both in 2016 and 2017, had no other pitches with positive value.

 Now let’s look at the candidates.
-We can examine what they throw and could get rid of.
+We can examine what they throw and what they could get rid of.

 Each pitcher should keep using a fastball to complement his curve.
 Each pitcher threw a substantial number of four-seamers.
 Pitch values, though, showed only Stratton and Bridwell’s to be above average.
 QOPA agrees.
 In fact, it thinks Bridwell’s four-seamer was great.
 And his two-seamer.
 And his cutter.

-James Shields’ fastball is, well, James Shields’ fastball.
+James Shields’s fastball is, well, James Shields’s fastball.
 His four-seamer, sinker, and cutter are all dismal.
-But hey, that’s an even better reason to throw the curveball all the time.
+But hey, that’s an even better reason to go with the hook all the time.
 What’s more, he also throws a slow curve around 5% of the time.
-It’s a real yacker, rolling in at 69 miles an hour, dropping and moving horizontally a whole seven inches.
+It’s a real yakker, rolling in at 69 miles an hour, dropping and moving horizontally a whole seven inches.
 It’s also quite good.
-I don’t know how much of that is because he throws it so rarely–catching batters by surprise–but I’m skeptical that a 69 MPH pitch can stay in the yard if batters see it often.
-He also drops his release point a good bit to throw it, so probably pretty easy to see it coming.
+I don’t know how much of that’s because he throws it so rarely—catching batters by surprise—but I’m skeptical that a 69 MPH pitch can stay in the yard if batters see it often.
+He also drops his release point a good bit to throw it, so it’s probably easy to see it coming.

-Nelson’s sinker might be the best non-curveball here.
-Pitch values says the 94 MPH pitch was excellent, the best in the league.
+Finally, Nelson’s sinker might be the best non-curveball here.
+Pitch values say that the 94 MPH pitch was excellent, the best in the league.
 QOPA similarly thinks it well above average.
-He should definitely hang onto the pitch, and can ramp up its usage along with the curveball.
+He should hang on to the pitch, and can ramp up its usage along with the curveball.
 He can likely phase out his four-seamer.